kleimaj/ux_engineering_capstone/Prototyping/prototyping.md

 ![Prototype](https://ga-instruction.s3.amazonaws.com/json/UXF/assets/unit-4/lesson2%263/instagram-prototype.gif)

-When using hi-fi prototypes with users, you'll conduct <strong>usability tests</strong>.
+When using hi-fi prototypes with users, you'll conduct **usability tests**.
 These tests allow designers to create task scenarios and instruct users to interact with the prototype.

 #### Hi-Fi prototypes are most effective for testing:
-- <strong>Flow of screens:</strong> What the user sees and does on the site or app.
+- **Flow of screens:** What the user sees and does on the site or app.
-- <strong>Motion and gestures:</strong> How the user controls the site or app.
+- **Motion and gestures:** How the user controls the site or app.
-- <strong>Timing:</strong> When the user sees content on the site or app.
+- **Timing:** When the user sees content on the site or app.
-- <strong>Expectations:</strong> How the content and flow support what users expect on the site or app.
+- **Expectations:** How the content and flow support what users expect on the site or app.

 ### InVision - the essential collection of design tools